 Simple Interest = P (Principal amount, the original amount of money) x R (Rate of interest) x Time (Duration of loan/investment period)

 Let’s assume our investor deposits EUR 15,000 into a savings account that earns 2 percent (0.02) interest for five years.
 The interest the investor would earn over five years is: 15,000 times 0.02 times 5, which amounts to EUR 1,500.

 Remember that investing means putting money into something in the hopes of achieving financial gain from it.
 In the context of asset generation, interest is the amount of money an investor receives for placing their money in a savings account.
 For this, they are paid interest.

 New to Bitpanda?
 Register your account today!Sign up here

-However, really clever investors thinking about the long term don’t rely on earning simple interest but use the power of compound interest to increase their wealth.
+Investors thinking about the long term don’t rely on simple interest; instead, they use the power of compound interest to increase their wealth.
 They earn interest over the long term, called compounding, which is the equivalent of “magnifying”.
 This is achieved with discipline and perseverance.
-But how does the compound interest effect differ from a simple interest rate?
-Find out in our next article on how compound interest is generated.

 This article does not constitute investment advice, nor is it an offer or invitation to purchase any digital assets.